 Urgent medical conditions are ones that are not considered emergencies but still require care within 24 hours.
-Some examples of such conditions include:
+Some examples include:

 - Accidents and falls

-- Breathing difficulties (i.e. mild to moderate asthma)
+- Breathing difficulties, such as mild to moderate asthma

 - Diagnostic services, including X-rays and laboratory tests